halcharger/NExtensions/README.md

 `PM> Install-Package NExtensions`

-The symbols have also been pushed along with the nuget package so you should be able to step into the source if your Visual Studio is configure correctly.
-To configure your Visual Studio go to Debug > Options and Settings and make the following changes:
+The symbols have also been pushed along with the nuget package so you should be able to step into the source if your Visual Studio is configured correctly.
+To configure your Visual Studio go to **Debug > Options and Settings** and make the following changes:

 * Under General, turn **off** “Enable Just My Code”
 * Under General, turn **on** “Enable source server support”.
 You may have to Ok a security warning.